boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ![examples_import_nodes.png](./images/examples_import_nodes.png)

-Keep in mind, that you need to insert valid credentials (username and password) for your device and t adjust your hostname.
+Keep in mind, that you need to insert valid credentials (username and password) for your device and adjust your hostname inside of the communication nodes.
+When importing several examples after each other a message `Some of the nodes you are importing already exist in your workspace.` appears.
+Please choose `View nodes...` and click on `Import selected`.
+Otherwise you could overwrite existing settings nodes.

 ## General examples